stillkrish/3D-Model-Construction/README.md

 # 3D Model Reconstruction Using 10-bit Non-inverse Binary Structured Light

-A computer vision project exploring 3D surface reconstruction of an AirPods Max case using structured light patterns and stereo camera configuration.
+A computer vision project exploring 3D surface reconstruction of an object using structured light patterns and stereo camera configuration.
+Our target object was an Airpods Max Case

 ## Project Overview